-Head of Environmental & Community Affairs, Ian Jopson, is responsible for reporting GHG emissions resulting from our operations.
+The head of Environmental & Community Affairs, Ian Jopson, is responsible for reporting GHG emissions resulting from our operations.

-Management, governance and oversight of Scope 1, 2, 3 and 4 emissions is provided by a technical Environmental Performance Moderation Panel, an Environmental Benefit Delivery Panel and an overall Portfolio Management Meeting, with parallel reporting to a Steering Group on behalf of the NATS Executive.
+Management, governance and oversight of Scope 1, 2, 3 and 4 emissions is provided by a technical Environmental Performance Moderation Panel, an Environmental Benefit Delivery Panel and an overall Portfolio Management Meeting, with parallel reporting to an Environment Steering Group, on behalf of the NATS Executive.
 Additional oversight is provided by the Board audit committee.

 The audit committee has requested annual external audit of our airspace, energy and environmental performance data.
-In 2017-18 this was provided by DNV GL under the ISO 14064 standard.
+In 2018-19 this was provided by DNV GL under the ISO 14064:2018 standard.
 The level of verification is set out in Table 1.